-Site Details Requirements: Delivers 5 or more dwellings or; Provides economic development on sites of 0.25 hectares or more (or 500 square metres of floor space or more) Site address/location (Please provide a map showing the site boundary) Land to the east of Redbourn Site area (in hectares) 2.25 (5.546 acres) Coordinates Easting Northing Site Location Plan Attached ⊠Yes □No GIS mapping shapefile attached (in .shp file format) □Yes □No Landownership (please include contact details if known) London & Cambridge Properties Current land use Haulage Depot Condition of current use (e.g. vacant, derelict) In use - industrial land Suggested land use ☑ Housing ☐ Gypsy & Travellers ☐ Mixed Use (please specify) ☐ Employment ☐ Renewable and low carbon energy and heat ☐ Biodiversity Improvement / Offsetting ☐ Green Belt Compensatory Land ☐ Land for Tree Planting ☐ Other (please specify) Reasons for suggested development / land use andowner and site was identified in the Redbourn ourhood Plan for residential development
+Site Details

+Requirements:

+Delivers 5 or more of 0 ,

+ent on sites of 0.25 hectares or more (or 500 square

+metres of floor space

+Site address/location (Please provide a map showing the site boundary) he east of Redbourn

+Site area (in hectares) 2.25 (5.5 646 acres)

+Coordinates Easting Northing

+Site Location Plan Attached ⊠Yes □No

+GIS mapping shapefile attached (in .shp file format) □Yes □No

+Landownership (please include contact details if known) London & & Cambridge Properties

+Current land use Haulage Depot

+Condition of current use (e.g. vacant, derelict) In use - industrial land

+Suggested land use ☐ Mixed ☐ Emplo ☐ Renew ☐ Biodiv ☐ Green ☐ Land f v & Travellers Use (please specify)

+Reasons for suggested development / land use - andowner and site was identified in the Redbourn ourhood Plan for residential development

-Likely timescale for delivery of suggested development / land use In the state of the st
+Likely timescale for delivery of suggested development / land use

-Site Constraints Contamination/pollution issues (previous hazardous land uses) ☐ Yes ☑ No Environmental issues (e.g. Tree Presentation Orders; SSSIs) ☐ Yes ☑ No Flood Risk ⊠ Yes □ No Topography affecting site (land levels, slopes, ground conditions) □ Yes ⊠ No Utility Services (access to mains electricity, gas, water, drainage etc.) ⊠ Yes □ No Legal issues (For example, restrictive covenants or ownership titles affecting the site) □ Yes ☑ No Access.
-Is the site accessible from a public highway without the need to cross land in a different ownership to the site? ☑ Yes ☐ No (If no please provide details of how the site could be accessed.
+Site Constraints Contamination/pollution issues □ Yes (previous hazardous land uses) ⊠ No Environmental issues (e.g. Tree Presentation Orders; SSSIs) □ Yes ⊠ No Flood Risk ⊠ Yes □ No Topography affecting site (land levels, slopes, ground conditions) □ Yes ⊠ No Utility Services (access to mains electricity, gas, water, drainage etc.) ⊠ Yes □ No Legal issues (For example, restrictive covenants or ownership titles affecting the site) □ Yes ⊠ No Access.
+Is the site accessible from a public highway without the need to cross land in a different ownership to the site? ☑ Yes □ No (If no please provide details of how the site could be accessed.
 Without this information the site will not be considered to be deliverable).

-Other constraints affecting the site ☐ Yes (If yes, please specify)☐ No Planning Status ☐ Planning Permission Granted ☐ Planning Permission Refused ☐ Pending Decision ☐ Application Withdrawn ☐ Planning Permission Lapsed ☐ Pre-Application Advice ☐ Planning Permission Not Sou ☑Other Please include details of the above choice below (for examp planning reference numbers and site history) Discussions have taken place with Redbourn Parish Cour with regards redevelopment of the site.
-The Parish Cour welcome the removal of the existing haulage use which creates problems in the village and redevelopment with a range of uses including housing.
+Other constraints affecting the site □ Yes (If yes, please specify) □ No Planning Status Planning Permission Granted Planning Permission Refused Pending Decision Application Withdrawn Planning Permission Lapsed Pre-Application Advice Planning Permission Not Sought Other Please include details of the above choice below (for example planning reference numbers and site history) Discussions have taken place with Redbourn Parish Council with regards redevelopment of the site.
+The Parish Council welcome the removal of the existing haulage use which creates problems in the village and redevelopment with a range of uses including housing.
 Other comments